Dr. Aviva S.F. CHOW 周聖峰

 Honours and Awards

-- Adjunct Assistant Professor, Department of Chemical and Biological Enginnering, The Hong Kong University of Science and Technology (2018-now)
+- Adjunct Assistant Professor, Department of Chemical and Biological Enginnering, HKUST (2018-2020)

 - Outstanding Reviewer, International Journal of Pharmaceutics, Elsevier (2018)

 - Outstanding Reviewer, Chemical Enginnering Journal, Elsevier (2017)

 - Eli Lilly & Company Travelship Award for AAPS Annual Meeting (2011)

 - Pharmaceutical Society of Japan (PSJ) Travelship Award for AAPS Annual Meeting (2010)

 - Visiting Research Scholar, Department of Pharmaceutics, College of Pharmacy, University of Minnesota (2009)

 - Crystal/Cocrystal engineering of pharmaceutical solids

 - Design and preparation of new crystalline forms with therapeutic interests

 - Mechanistic understanding of cocrystal solution-state stability and its relevant pharmaceutical applications